philippeowagner/dummy/README.md

 dummy
 =====

-dummy is used to test against github
+dummy is used to test against [3bot-webhook](https://github.com/3bot/3bot-hook).